Spinningfields: Present day

 Spinningfields is home to various different law courts.
 Manchester Crown Court, in Crown Square, is in the area; adjacent is Manchester City Magistrates' Court and Coroner's Court.
 The Manchester Civil Justice Centre, an 80-metre (262 ft) tall building was completed in 2007.
 The Civil Justice Centre was the first major court complex built in Britain since George Edmund Street's Royal Courts of Justice in London completed in 1882.

 Also completed in 2007 were 3 and 4 Hardman Square designed by Norman Foster.
 3 Hardman Square was occupied by Halliwells LLP until it went into administration in 2010.
 Number 4 is occupied by HSBC Bank and Grant Thornton.

 Leftbank Apartments are close to a cluster of restaurants including Café Rouge, Carluccio's, Gourmet Burger Kitchen, Giraffe, Ha!
 Ha!, Strada, Wagamama and Zizzi.
 Living Ventures owns four establishments in Spinningfields: Artisan, The Alchemist, Australasia, and Manchester House.
 Manchester House is a £3 million fine dining establishment which opened in September 2013 and featured on BBC2 documentary Restaurant Wars.
 Fast food operators represented include: Costa Coffee, Greggs, Philpotts and Pret a Manger.
 The Spinningfields area was voted by Manchester residents as being the most family-friendly area in Manchester in a 2013 study by hotel chain Premier Inn.

-A new street food initiative was announced for Spring/Summer 2015 named 'The Kitchens', which hosted a number of local traders on the Leftbank area of Spinningfields.
+A street food initiative named 'The Kitchens' was launched in Spring/Summer 2015, which hosted a number of local traders on the Leftbank area of Spinningfields.